laughingman77/video_list_csv/README.md

 * If there is only one stream, it will list only the codec, as if it were in the filename, i.e.:

     `"DTS 5.1"`
-* If there are mu;tiple streams, it will list each stream number and its codec in a comma separated list, i.e.:
+* If there are multiple streams, it will list each stream number and its codec in a comma separated list, i.e.:

     `"stream_1:DTS 5.1, stream_2:AC3 2.0"`